stillingdesign/getrich/src/docs/theming.md

 ### Button variants

-By default, the `.button` and `.link` utility class will be displayed in this style.
-This can be overwritten by by adding a `.variant-{name}` style to the element, too.
+By default, the `.button` utility class will be displayed in the style above.
+This can be overwritten by adding a `.variant-{name}` to the element, too.

 <md-code>
-    Variants
+    Button variants
 </md-code>

 <md-viewer class="flex-col gap-16 min-h-256">